OpenQDev/OpenQ-Contracts/README.md

 We will cover how we handle each of these five core actions on-chain in brief below.

-The in the [Contracts](https://github.com/OpenQDev/OpenQ-Contracts#contracts) section, we will then cover the specifics in code of how our smart contracts enable these actions.
+Then in the [Contracts](https://github.com/OpenQDev/OpenQ-Contracts#contracts) section, we will then cover the specifics in code of how our smart contracts enable these actions.

 ### Mint Bounty